 My brusqueness turns to muted embarrassment.
 “Yeah, but I left my car by the side of the road.
-I should go and get it first.
-I’m not trying to hide where I live…” (this is true—I don’t know why, but I would invite him over without hesitation) “Like I said, I had a bit of an episode.
+I should go and get it.
+I’m not trying to hide where I live…” (this is true—I don’t know why, but I would invite this guy over without hesitation) “Like I said: I had a bit of an episode.
 Had to pull over and…and…”

 I fall in beside him.
-“What did you do before you wrote obscure quotes on discarded newspaper?”
+“What did you do, Al?
+I mean before you wrote quotes on discarded newspaper?”

 Al launches into a long, complicated tale.
-Before the virus, he worked with techies, designing an app that could quantify a person’s net fulfillment.
-The app established metrics for varying interests: exercise, finance, hobbies, etc. etc. After gaining a rough idea of someone’s goals, it would organize and schedule someone’s day.
+Before the pandemic, he’d worked with techies, designing an app that could quantify a person’s net fulfillment.
+The app established metrics for varying interests: exercise, finance, hobbies, etc. etc. After gaining a rough idea of goals and priorities, it would help someone organize and schedule their day.

-A regretful sigh.
+Al sighs.
 “You can’t.
-During the virus, our investors bailed.
-No one cares about spiritual blight when they’re worried about money.”
+When the virus hit, our investors bailed.
+No one cares about spiritual blight when they’re worried about their money or health.”

 He grins and shrugs.
-“I thought I could sell fulfillment like it was food or medicine, but that’s not how it works.
+“I thought I could sell fulfillment.
+As if it was an essential good like food or medicine, but that’s not how it works.
 When someone’s ready, they’ll find a way to level up.
 Whether it’s through an app or a book or even a song, it doesn’t matter—everyone gets their heart’s desire.”

 “That’s insane,” I scoff.
 “You’re saying we choose injustice?
 That we choose a life of horror and atrocity?
 I can’t accept that.
 I won’t.”

 My car is exactly where I left it: parked by the road, keys dangling from the ignition.
-I’m pleasantly surprised—in San Francisco, if you leave your bike out for longer than fifteen minutes, a street entrepreneur will strip it to the frame.
-I was expecting my car to be long gone.
+I’m pleasantly surprised.
+In San Francisco, if you leave your bike out for any longer than fifteen minutes, a street entrepreneur will strip it to the frame.
+I was expecting my car to be long gone by now.